wowdev/WoWDBDefs/README.md

 **noninline** this column is **non-inline** (currently only used for  ```$id$``` and ```$relation$```).
 See non-inline examples above.

 ## File handling
-Files will be saved with DBName.dbd filenames.
+Files will be saved with DBName.dbd filenames where DBName is the exact name of the DBC/DB2.
 Every file has multiple definitions for each different structure that has been encountered for that file.
 Version structures are separated by an empty new line.
 All line endings should be in Unix format (\n).

 ## Example definition file
-You can view a sample definition [here](https://github.com/Marlamin/WoWDBDefs/blob/master/definitions/Map.dbd).
+You can view a sample definition [here](https://github.com/wowdev/WoWDBDefs/blob/master/definitions/Map.dbd).

-Discussions regarding the format proposal should be done in the relevant issue [here](https://github.com/Marlamin/WoWDBDefs/issues/1).

 All feedback is welcome!